polterguy/phosphorusfive/README.md

 coupled Active Events, that happens to, in their combined result, create a Turing complete execution engine, allowing for you to orchestrate your components together, as if they were _"LEGO bricks"_.

-In fact, if you wish, you could in theory declare your execution trees, by using XML or JSON.
-Although I recommend using Hyperlambda, due to its much more condens syntax, and lack of overhead.
+In fact, if you wish, you could in theory declare your execution trees by using XML or JSON.
+Although I recommend using Hyperlambda, due to its much more condens syntax and lack of overhead.

 All this, while retaining your ability to create C#/VB/F# code, exactly as you're used to from before.